inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 # Inexor

 Inexor is a fork of the quake-like FPS Cube 2: Sauerbraten.
-It is backwards compatible to the current Cube 2: Sauerbraten release.
+It adds a lot of functionality and tries to stay open for improvements and suggestions.
+The task is to be more flexible and create an environment where developement is easy and fast and creativity can prosper.

+You will find more information in our wiki.

 ## Game Features